TobiaszCudnik/asyncmachine/Readme.md

 -- ::A_enter, ::A_B, ::any_A, etc
 - transitions exposed via an event emitter
 -- with sub events (superEvent.subEvent)
+- nested transitions queued in a sync way, executed in a series
 - promises support for deferred state changes (multiplexing)
 - logging system for free
 - mixin support